YOUR IMMEDIATE SITUATION - INFLUENCES

 “Give us this day our daily bread”

-We are not to worry about tomorrow, or next week, but only to deal with the decisions in front of us, today.
+We are not to worry about tomorrow, or next week, or the future - but only to deal with the decisions in front of us, today.

 So whatever your Immediate Situation may be:

-· Be ‘good’ in your decisions and action, irrespective of peer pressure – be true to yourself.
+• Be ‘good’ in your decisions and action, resist peer pressure – be true to yourself.

 Ask and trust God to be at the centre of your day.
-Be docile to whatever God arranges if any plans change: Be curious, not concerned.
+Be curious, not concerned.

-This trust and docility brings a lifestyle of great peace.
+This trust and docility promises a lifestyle of great peace and blessings.